AlexGiovanni/hwBLND/hwBLND/readMe.txt

 if they dont overlap find another word that ends with the sequence if there is no overlap find another first word and repete

+in row two column 1 i am looking for a word that starts with aa and a word that ends with aa i will create an unordered multimap that uses that last two letters as key(maybe not)

+create a function that will find the words that end with a pair loop trough the first row of the table and find the appropriate word for example apple lefty find words that start with apaa-apzz there are 26a 26b 26c to 26z 26X26=676 10140 10815 just loop  676 times from the index of apaa and that will be all words that start with ap its faster to loop trough the hashtable because words are guaranteed to exist

+how can i find words that end with a string ee is at index 3488 its next occurence is at 4164 and then at 4840 and then 5516 it increments by 676 if i create a loop that starts at the first occurence aa+lastTwo and increments by 676 it will go through all words that end with lastTwo some may be empty strings the size of an empty string is 0

+first occurence of le at 290